pyTooling/pyTooling/doc/DataStructures/Graph.rst

 the same property.
 If a vertex's string representation is requested via :py:meth:`~pyTooling.Graph.Vertex.__str__` and a vertex's value isn't None, then the value's string representation is returned.

-.. todo:: GRAPH: setting / getting a edge's values
+.. todo:: GRAPH: setting / getting an edge's values

 .. code-block:: python